The First 14 Days: Your Breastfeeding Survival Guide — digital guide cover

 RN, BSN, IBCLC — Founder of Milk & Moon

-Brandi is a Registered Nurse and Internationally Board Certified Lactation Consultant with over 15 years of experience working with postpartum families.
-She has supported thousands of parents through hospital care, breastfeeding support groups, and private consultations.
+Brandi is a Registered Nurse and Internationally Board Certified Lactation Consultant who has been caring for moms and babies for 15 years.
+She has supported thousands of parents through hospital care and breastfeeding support groups.

 She is also a breastfeeding mother who has lived the 2 a.m. doubt and the quiet triumph of a settled feed.

-Milk & Moon exists because she believes every family deserves access to the kind of guidance that used to require a private IBCLC consultation.
+Milk & Moon exists because she believes every family deserves access to the kind of clinical-grade guidance that should come standard with a newborn.

 The details